Skip to main content

 Banana Fritters

-Ripe bananas fried in batter, crispy outside and sweet inside.
+Ripe bananas dipped in batter and fried, crisp outside and soft and sweet within.

 vegetarianContains: gluten